Exploring Tensions Between Marketing & Innovation

 Marketing relies heavily on insight – the understanding of consumer/shopper/user motivations and behaviour.
 Innovation relies heavily on insight too, so where’s the tension? you ask.

-Marketing as a function focuses more on foundation insight to inform their understanding of the current status and behaviors of users, targets and influencers.
+Marketing as a function focuses more on foundation insight to inform their understanding of the current status and behaviours of users, targets and influencers.
 This form of insight is often very data driven, to the level where data points are often confused and incorrectly referred to as insights.
 Marketing insight is a key planning tool, a data feed into that annual planning cycle, and one where large numbers of consumers/users are desired for confidence in decision-making.

 Innovation requires a deeper insight – one that helps unlock growth by understanding barriers to change, frustrations, unmet needs and potential future behaviours.